 The ability to sell others your skills, thoughts, and ideas is one of the key soft skills you need to convey your message firmly and persuasively.
 You must also know how to be assertive and speak your mind while being polite and diplomatic.

 When applying for a job on online job portals, you’ll have to first provide a creative, well-written resume as the first step.
 Then, in order to clear the interview, you need to make an inspiring first impression.

 All of these steps require excellent verbal and non-verbal communication skills.
 So, you must be proficient in both verbal and written communication skills when applying for a new job if you want to have an edge over other candidates.

 But communication is more than just the art of talking to anyone.
 Listening is another crucial factor in developing effective communication skills.
-If you work in the field of customer service, soft skills such as empathy and listening are the top call centre soft skills you will have to possess.

 Whether in your personal relationships or in the workplace, you need to listen to what the other person is saying with genuine interest and attention.
 For leaders, “listening soft skills” are even more important interpersonal skills than the ability to share their own thoughts and opinions.